-The stone window-framing device, which occurs in many of Van Mieris's works, is considered the trademark of the Leiden fijnschilders.
-Nevertheless, this window frame is a later addition and was not part of the artist's original concept.^[7] This added surround can be seen clearly in an X-radiograph (fig 1) and even with the naked eye.^[8] Remarkably, the X-radiograph also shows that Van Mieris painted his genre scene over a male portrait.^[9] Evidence for the fact that the window-framing device was a later addition comes from two painted copies and an engraving (fig 2) that show the painting in its original, smaller format.^[10] The engraving, by the little-known engraver Cornelis van Meurs (active before ca. 1720?), gives a date for Van Mieris's panel of 1676, which is entirely appropriate for Van Mieris's development.^[11]
+Fig 3.
+Attributed to Willem van Mieris, A Man Drinking and a Woman scene over a male portrait.^[9] Evidence for the fact that the window-framing device was a later addition comes from two painted copies and an engraving (fig 2) that show the painting in its original, smaller format.^[10] The engraving, by the little-known engraver Cornelis van Meurs (active before ca. 1720?), gives a date for Van Mieris's panel of 1676, which is entirely appropriate for Van Mieris's development.^[11]

 The window-framing motif appears to have been added by the artist's son Willem van Mieris, who made a copy of the painting in 1687.
-[12] He was probably also responsible for producing a "pendant" to this picture, A Man Drinking and a Woman Offering Him a Fish, which in the past was attributed to his father (fig 3).^[13] Willem van Mieris followed his father in choice of subject matter and technique, but his paintings are rather slick in execution.
-In A Man Drinking and a Woman Offering Him a Fish, the reflected light is a little hard and the figures are stereotypes.^[14] Between 1733 and 1764, both paintings are documented together in sales catalogues.^[15] The enlargement of the present picture must have been done before 1733, as the catalogue of the sale of the collection of Adriaan Bout gives the present dimensions, with the additions.
+He was probably also responsible for producing a "pendant" to this picture, A Man Drinking and a Woman Offering Him a Fish, which in the past was attributed to his father (fig 3).
+Willem van Mieris followed his father in choice of subject matter and technique, but his paintings are rather slick in execution.
+In A Man Drinking and a Woman Offering Him a Fish, the reflected light is a little hard and the figures are stereotypes.
+Between 1733 and 1764, both paintings are documented together in sales catalogues.
+The enlargement of the present picture must have been done before 1733, as the catalogue of the sale of the collection of Adriaan Bout gives the present dimensions, with the additions.